Little Falls, Minnesota: Attractions

 Christian and Linda Rosenmeier moved to Little Falls in 1914 and resided in a flat over the Barney Burton Clothing Store.
 In 1921, they purchased the home with their three children, Gordon, Margaret and Donald, from the Burton family.
 Christian had a long career as an attorney, a president of the American National Bank and American Savings and Trust Company, and as a Minnesota state senator from 1922 to 1932.
 As a state senator, he was the author of the legislation, and helped in establishing Camp Ripley and Lindbergh State Park.

 Gordon Rosenmeier, Christian's oldest son, followed in his father's footsteps.
 In 1940, he was elected to the unexpired term of the late senator Fred Miller of Little Falls, and he served in the Minnesota State Senate under eight successive governors.
 During his three decades of service, he authored series of major bills.
 Gordon was also a corporate attorney for the local lumber barons R.D.
 Musser and C.A.
 Weyerheauser, whose mansions are on the adjacent property to the Rosenmeier estate.
-His story would not be complete without mentioning his dearest friend and companion, Margaret Hastings.
-After her divorce, she resettled in Brainerd, where she had accepted a teaching position.
-Gordon provided advice and counsel in her relocation process.
-Margaret served as a sounding board for Gordon's pursuit of better government.
-She became an active participant in documenting his political life through a series of scrapbooks, which provided an orderly collection of media commentary.
 The Burton-Rosenmeier House serves as the Little Falls Convention and Visitors Bureau.

+Linden Hill

+Beginning in the 1890s, Richard Drew (R.D.)
+Musser managed Pine Tree Lumber, a lumber company in Little Falls, along with owner Charles Weyerhaeuser.
+By 1920, Musser and Weyerhaeuser had sold the company, but the Musser family remained at their estate.
+The Musser estate, called Linden Hill, stands on 1st St SE alongside the Mississippi River, adjacent to Maple Island Park.
+Musser's daughter Laura Jane became Linden Hill's sole heiress and proprietor in the 1950s.
+Laura Jane was a steadfast environmentalist and Native American rights advocate during her time as landowner from the 1950s to her death in 1989.
+She collaborated with the Mille Lacs Band of Ojibwe and the Native American Rights Fund, and frequently spoke out against Pine Tree Lumber's unjust, exploitative, and environmentally destructive practices.

+In 1995, years after Laura Jane's death, Little Falls bought Linden Hill, with renovations paid for by the Musser family fund.
+However, operation became expensive, and the city council quietly voted to close the site in 2005.
+Many residents criticized the council's decision, and in February 2006 hundreds of citizens gathered to show their support for public ownership of the houses.
+In October 2007, an agreement was reached between the city and its citizens, and the houses were sold to the Friends of Linden Hill, a 501(c)(3) nonprofit organized by local activists.
+Today, the mansions are furnished with antiques and original belongings of the families who once occupied them.
+The estates are collectively known as the Linden Hill Historical Event Center.
+They are used for education, tours, overnight stays, conferences/retreats, weddings, family reunions and assorted special events.